St333fan/meshgen-zeroshop/README.md

 # Overview
+Tested on RTX 4070 16GB Driver Version: 550.78 CUDA Version: 12.4

 ZeroShop meshing pipeline, submodules can be used idependently or with docker-compose

-- Grounding-SAM-2 creates from a video 20 object images
+- Grounding-SAM-2 creates 20 object images from a video
-- MASt3R registeres these images two times: with-surface->Surface, without-surface->Segmentation
+- MASt3R registeres these images two times: with-surface-> surface, without-surface-> segmented
 - SVRaster: NVS-generated mesh + Postprocessing

 # Setup